ProfessionalWiki/AutomatedValues/README.md

 }
 ```

 The `$` symbol is replaced by the Main Value of the first Statement with the specified Property.
-Currently only strings
+Currently, only strings
 are supported.
 Preferred Statements will be used over those with a Normal rank.
 If there is no matching Statement, that
 part of the value is omitted.
 If the resulting value is an empty string, it will be ignored.